When you order contacts through our online portal, you can take advantage of manufacturer rebate offers.

-ORDER CONTACTS ONLINE Use your current prescription to order online and get fast, free shipping on all orders over $99.
+ORDER CONTACTS ONLINE Use your current prescription to order online or call your Wisconsin Vision location.

 If you need a new or updated contact lens prescription (not the same as an eyeglass prescription!) book an appointment online or contact us to set up a contact lens eye exam and fitting.
 We’ll make sure you’re matched with the best type of lenses for your eyes.